omkumar01/omkumar01/README.md

 ## I'm a LEARNER AND A DEVLOPER!

-- 🔭 I’m currently working on a SEO Audit Tool!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate
-- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love playing Rust and No man's sky